-Excel’s Split Screen option is a great way to view your work simultaneously at the same time.
+Excel’s split screen option is a great way to view your work simultaneously at the same time.
 You can even visualize your work vertically or horizontally using this feature.
 In this article, we will show you how you can split screen in Excel.

 1. Splitting the Screen into Four Sections in Excel

-Steps to split the screen in Excel are shown below.
+The steps to split the screen in Excel are shown below.

-- First, you have to make sure that you keep Cell A1 as your active cell.
+- First, you have to make sure that you keep cell A1 as your active cell.

 - Then in the ribbon, go to tab View -> Split in the Windows group.

-- If you click the Split then you will see your screen is now divided into four sections by both horizontal and vertical lines that appeared in the middle of the worksheet.
+- If you click the Split.
+Then you will see your screen is now divided into four sections by both horizontal and vertical lines that appeared in the middle of the worksheet.

 - Each of the four quadrants created should be a copy of the original sheet.